Is parental smacking now a criminal offence in Wales?

 No. Most reasonable people know there is a big difference between child abuse and loving parental discipline.

 A parent who gives their three-year-old a light smack to impress upon them the importance of not running out into the road should not be treated as a child abuser.
 The 85% of Welsh adults who were smacked know that their parents were not child abusers.

-It is used when verbal warnings and other disciplinary tactics have been ignored or cannot be understood.
+Smacking is used when verbal warnings and other disciplinary tactics have been ignored or cannot be understood because the child is too young.
 Children, particularly those aged between two and six, do not tend to assent rationally to what their parents say is good for them.

 Everyone accepts that the State must intervene to protect children who are in danger of abuse.
-Under the current law, parents who use unreasonable or immoderate physical punishment can already be prosecuted.
+But under the new law, loving parents who use mild physical discipline could end up with an assault charge.

-No. If the law were to be changed it would also apply to anyone visiting Wales.
+No. The new law would also apply to anyone visiting Wales.